An avid Premier League fan since he was 8. His hobby is to tape football matches and keenly follow players.

 The Gunners were on the verge of defending the championship, but the 1-0 loss to Leeds in their penultimate match of the season put them in the backseat.
 The Red Devils were one point ahead of the Gunners going into the final day.
 Arsenal won their last match against Aston Villa, and it all came down to the wire.
 Arsenal and United fans were bouncing off the walls and were desperately waiting for the United vs. Tottenham fixture at Old Trafford.

 Arsenal fans were ecstatic as Tottenham went in front through Les Ferdinand's goal and sent chills down the spine of every United supporter.
 But a brilliant equaliser from David Beckham and Andrew Cole's final onslaught scripted an epic comeback at Old Trafford on the final day to secure their fifth league championship in seven seasons to establish their dominance as the greatest English side in the Premier League history.

-Nicolas Anelka netted past Peter Schmiechel soon after, but the linesman pulled up his flag before he even scored the goal.
+Nicolas Anelka netted past Peter Schmeichel soon after, but the linesman pulled up his flag before he even scored the goal.
 Roy Keane was sent off after receiving his second yellow card of the match, leaving Manchester United with 10 men on the pitch.
-Peter Schmiechel saved a crucial penalty to take the match to extra time.
-In the second half of extra time, Ryan Joseph Giggs, one of the greatest left-wingers in the history of Manchester United football, cashed in on a Patrick Vieira error and danced past 4 defenders to score past Seaman into the roof of the Arsenal net.
+Schmeichel saved a crucial penalty to take the match to extra time.
+In the second half of extra time, Ryan Joseph Giggs, one of the greatest left-wingers in the history of Manchester United football, cashed in on a Patrick Vieira error and danced past four defenders to score past Seaman into the roof of the Arsenal net.